 Decred defines a constituency of stakeholders that have collective responsibility for governing the network, and embeds mechanisms through which this constituency can make and implement decisions.
 Holders of DCR (Decred’s native asset) can time-lock it in exchange for tickets, and voting with these tickets is integral to block production and decision-making.
-The rationale is that these people have skin in the game and are incentivized to look out for the network’s best interests.
+The rationale is that people with locked DCR balances have skin in the game and are incentivized to look out for the network’s best interests.

 PoW miners compete to solve random puzzles and create new blocks, providing security for the network and collecting 60% of the Deced block reward and all transaction fees.
-PoS voters are pseudorandomly called to vote in each block, and the blocks are not recognized as valid by the network until at least 3 (of 5) tickets called have voted.
+PoS voters are pseudorandomly called to vote in each block, and the blocks are not recognized as valid by the network until at least 3 (of 5) tickets called have voted, but miners don’t get their full reward unless all 5 tickets vote.
 Tickets vote to approve or reject the contents of the previous block, giving them the power to reject a miner’s block for a specific reason and withhold that miner’s reward, without interfering with their own reward.

-The requirement that each block have the active participation of at least 3 (of 5) randomly selected tickets makes the network significantly more robust to majority attacks.
-This is because selfish/secret mining is impractical without controlling a significant share of the live tickets and ticket voters will not vote on blocks that would result in a significant reorg.
+The requirement that each block have the active participation of at least 3 (of 5) randomly selected tickets makes the network more robust to majority attacks 1 than a PoW network with equivalent security spend.
+This is because selfish/secret mining is impractical without controlling a significant share of the live tickets and ticket voters will not vote on blocks that would result in a significant reorg 2.
 In effect, PoW and PoS constitute a two-factor approach to security, where an attacker must compromise both factors to succeed.
 PoS voters receive 30% of the block reward in exchange for the service they provide in improving the network’s security and participating in governance.

 The requirement that each block be shown to ticket-holder constituency before it can be completed and broadcast means that the blockchain must be constructed, block by block, on the commons.
 This is in contrast to pure PoW blockchains, where a competing chain can be worked on in private and then released on the network whenever its miners choose.
 In a network with pure PoW consensus, nodes willingly abandon their view of the blockchain’s state when presented with a longer Proof of Work chain.
 Staking Decred nodes have weight on the network, they approve every block and will not vote on blocks that would cause a significant reorg, giving them the collective power to reject such attempts.